dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Headlamp Accessory.md

 A powerful flashlight, built by moles for their long delves into the dark places of the world.
 Wearing it will illuminate your surroundings.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Headlamp Accessory

 Sorting priority: 13094

-Item uid: Headlamp Accessory

 # shops selling Headlamp: